Audio Engineering Courses

 Weekend accelerated: This program meets every Saturday and Sunday for 5 hours/day, you get through a course in 2 weekends, or about 12 weeks for all 6 courses.

-REGISTRATION: To Register, a non-refundable 50% deposit is required.
+REGISTRATION: To Register, full course payment is required.
 Balance is due one week before the course start date.

 Contact: Studio Manager, Billy Morehouse at 617-247-8689 for more details.